jim-easterbrook/Photini/src/doc/manual/tags.rst

 Note that some fields, such as "Title / Object Name" and "Keywords", are not stored in Exif.
 You may prefer not to use these fields to ensure compatibility with software that only handles Exif.

-Some of the field names in the table below lingk to their definition in the IPTC standard.
+Some of the field names in the table below link to their definition in the IPTC standard.
 You may find this useful when deciding what to write in those fields.

 .. list-table:: Primary tags